-Gladue Services Department
+6. Gladue Services Department

-Objective: Expansion and implementation of Gladue standards and the use of Gladue reports to support Indigenous women, girls, and 2S+ and their lived experiences with consideration in all areas of justice.
+Objective: Expansion and implementation of Gladue standards and the use of Gladue reports to support Indigenous women, girls, and 2SLGBTQIA+ and their lived experiences with consideration in all areas of justice.

-Expansion of Gladue in the Legal System: BCFNJC, BC and Canada will collaborate with sector partners to expand Gladue as a right for Indigenous women, girls, and 2S+ in BC at all stages of the legal process through:

-- Ensuring Gladue reports are utilized for assessment over pre and post sentence reports as they are more culturally grounded and consider the intergenerational impacts of colonialism. - Gladue Report Healing Plans must be implemented in both custody and community settings. - Incorporation of post-release healing plans including community-based programming.

-Expansion of Gladue in Child Welfare: BCFNJC, BC and Canada will assess the utility of Gladue rights to develop supports when involvement of Child Welfare Services occurs.

-- Development of a child welfare specific Gladue framework including a culturally grounded evaluation framework to ensure effectiveness and positive impact. - All assessments will include consideration of intergenerational trauma because of colonialism and an Indigenous-led healing and support plan with commitment to provide appropriate resources to keep the family unit together and adequately supported. - Working with Nations who have jurisdiction over the rights of their children to establish protocols that reflect the lived experiences of Indigenous peoples in protection of children and youth. - Pilot of child welfare specific Gladue Framework with Gladue report healing plans replacing social worker created family plans which are guided by colonial standardized decision-making tools.

-Standardized and Accessible Gladue Process: Building on Strategy 6, BCFNJC, BC, and Canada will identify a standardized and accessible process for earlier provision of Gladue resources and services aimed at ending the pattern of criminalization and imprisonment of Indigenous women, girls, and 2S+ including, but not limited to, coerced plea bargains and mandatory minimum sentences.

-• Include examination of first point of contact with the justice system and how Gladue is accessed, with no guilty plea required to access the Gladue report.

-Expansion of Gladue Awareness and Education: Building on Strategy 6, BCFNJC, BC and Canada, will mandate comprehensive awareness and education to all justice sector professionals on Gladue rights, including ensuring that the Indigenous peoples whom they encounter are fully apprised of their Gladue rights.
+- A. Expansion of Gladue in the Legal System: BCFNJC, BC and Canada will collaborate with sector partners to expand Gladue as a right for Indigenous women, girls, and 2SLGBTQIA+ in BC at all stages of the legal process through: - Ensuring Gladue reports are utilized for assessment over pre and post sentence reports as they are more culturally grounded and consider the intergenerational impacts of colonialism. - Gladue Report Healing Plans must be implemented in both custody and community settings. - Incorporation of post-release healing plans including community-based programming. - B. Standardized and Accessible Gladue Process: Building on Strategy 6, BCFNJC, BC, and Canada will identify a standardized and accessible process for earlier provision of Gladue resources and services aimed at ending the pattern of criminalization and imprisonment of Indigenous women, girls, and 2SLGBTQIA+ including, but not limited to, coerced plea bargains and mandatory minimum sentences. - Include examination of first point of contact with the justice system and how Gladue is accessed, with no guilty plea required to access the Gladue report. - C. Expansion of Gladue Awareness and Education: Building on Strategy 6, BCFNJC will work with BC and Canada to promote comprehensive Gladue awareness and education for all justice sector professionals.
+This includes ensuring that Indigenous peoples involved in the justice system are fully informed of their Gladue rights.12

+12 This revision ensures that BCFNJC's role is accurately represented as one of advocacy, collaboration, and promotion rather than direct authority over mandates.

-Access to Safety - Transportation and Cellular Service
+7. Access to Safety - Transportation and Cellular Service

-Objective: Indigenous women, girls, and 2S+ will have access to safe, affordable transportation and communication systems, notably in remote and rural areas where vulnerabilities are increased.
+Objective: Indigenous women, girls, and 2SLGBTQIA+ will have access to safe, affordable transportation and communication systems, notably in remote and rural areas where vulnerabilities are increased.
 This strategy will work to reduce the impacts of GBV (IPV), human trafficking, murder, poverty, and societal disparities while combatting systemic discrimination and violence within the transportation industry.